Gratitude Blooming Podcast

 Explore adrienne's work here:

 adrienne maree brown is growing a garden of healing ideas through her multi-genre writing, her collaborations and her podcasts.
 Informed by 25 years of movement facilitation, somatics, Octavia E Butler scholarship and her work as a doula, adrienne has nurtured Emergent Strategy, Pleasure Activism, Radical Imagination and Transformative Justice as ideas and practices for transformation.
-She is the author/editor of several published texts, cogenerator of a tarot deck and a developing musical ritual. adrienne's most recent book Loving Corrections is now available from AK Press and wherever books are sold.
+She is the author/editor of several published texts, cogenerator of a tarot deck and a developing musical ritual. adrienne's most recent book Loving Corrections is now available from AK Press and wherever book

-Get your own Gratitude Blooming card deck, candle and much much more at our shop at www.gratitudeblooming.com.
+Create an intentional practice with your own Gratitude Blooming card deck, notecards, candle and much much more at our shop at www.gratitudeblooming.com.
 Your purchase helps us sustain this podcast, or you can also sponsor us here.

 If you enjoyed this episode, please take a moment to leave us a 5-star rating and review.
 Your feedback is valuable to us and helps us grow.